AlphaIOmega/BoiseLANCodeGenerator/README.md

 This project includes web scraping tools that collect and cache game images and synopsis data from external sources, which are later used for the web app.

+This project was written by ChatGPT/AlphaIOmega.
+The future is now old man.

 ## Features